 Students must complete the Program of Study Form under the supervision of their Dissertation Advisor and in coordination with their Dissertation Committee.
 The purpose of the Program of Study is to design an appropriate program to meet the specific needs of a given student in their chosen research area as determined by the Dissertation Committee.

-After being signed by the student and Dissertation Advisor, the form must be submitted to the Program Director for signature and submission to the Graduate College.
+After being signed by the student and Dissertation Advisor, the form must be submitted to the Program Director..